tylercrompton/streams/README.rst

 common when working with streams as it makes code quite concise and allows for powerful techniques.
 When we create a function_ in Python, a closure_ is created, which contains that function and the defining environment.
-This allows us to reference `free variables`_ (including ones that had not been defined at the time that the function was created) inside the function body from any enclosing scope.
+This allows us to reference `free variables`_ (including those that have not yet been defined) inside the function body from any enclosing scope.

-But creating an infinite stream of ones or natural numbers could easily be done with built-in functions, standard library functions, or generators.
+But creating an indefinitely long stream of ones or natural numbers could easily be done with built-in functions, standard library functions, or generators.
 So let's get into the more interesting stuff.

 Now, let's calculate π.
 We'll do this via the `Leibniz series`_.
 The most straightforward way to do this is to create a stream for the numerators and a